Taxes in Canada

 You can go to a Community Volunteer Income Tax Program clinic.

 Please note that if the clinic makes an error on your return you will have to go back to the clinic to fix it.
-The International Centre cannot fix returns prepared by other clinics.
+The International Centre is unable to fix returns prepared by other clinics since we do not have the original tax file.

 You can do your taxes yourself using the tax preaparation software on www.ufile.ca Read the instructions carefully to ensure you complete the return properly.
 Remember an error on your tax return could end up costing you money.
 So be sure to read the instructions carefully and use the help button if something is not clear to you.